benji-cannot-code/fast-vc-chromium-benchmark-run-4/content/test/data/attribution_reporting/simulator/README.md

   // List of zero or more cookies to store, for use with debug keys.
   "cookies": [
     {
-      // Required time at which to store the cookie in seconds since the
+      // Required time at which to store the cookie in milliseconds since the
-      // UNIX epoch.
+      // UNIX epoch formatted as a base-10 string.
-      "timestamp": 123,
+      "timestamp": "123",

       // Required URL for which to store the cookie.
       "url": "https://r.test",